Position: Federal Interest Research

-The Real Property Facilities Initiative contract provides essential facilities and federal interest management resources to the Office of Head Start and Regional Offices.
-This position has primary responsibility for providing technical support and resources to the Office of Head Start in their management of federal interest share in real properties.
-More specifically, this position provides coordination, guidance, and support for staff and consultants in researching Head Start facilities, ownership history, real estate records, federal government, and other funding history to identify federal share in real property.
-This position works in collaboration within teams as assigned.
-The Federal Interest Specialist supports the RPFI team in the review of 45-CFR 1303 applications submitted by grant recipients to identify and track federal interest for properties proposed for purchase, construction, or major renovation and in the tracking of SF-429-Bs Request to Acquire, Improve, or Furnish; and may be assigned additional SF-429 reviews as needed.
+The Real Property Facilities Initiative provides essential facilities and federal interest management resources to the Office of Head Start (OHS).
+This position has primary responsibility for providing technical support and resources to the OHS, Office of Grants Management, and Regional Offices in their management of federal interest share in real properties.
+Specifically, this position researches Head Start facilities, ownership history, real estate records, federal government, and other funding history to identify federal share in real property.
+Work may be performed remotely.

 Duties and Responsibilities of the Position:

 Duties are described below in major areas and are not exhaustive of the duties.

 Accesses various platforms to obtain a comprehensive picture of properties utilized by a grant recipient, including OHS data such as Notices Of Awards (NOAs), previous grant applications and records, grant correspondence, online local property record databases (e.g., county tax assessor websites, local online registrar of deeds), commercial property search engines